tablesmit/NRegFreeCom/README.md

 ## NRegFreeCom

+ Load native libraries, call native functions, do COM objects without registration, do COM registrations in runtime, in .NET

- COM is good for native interop and easy IPC, but lacks clean coded way to do such interaction without registry in .NET.
+ COM is good for native interop and easy IPC, but lacks clean coded way to do such interaction without deployment/compile time registry in .NET.

- This library contains samples and reusable patters of such interation without registration.

  Managed code is XCOPY on 32/64.
 Making native interlop also XCOPY by using pattern of deploying both versions of native libs and deciding in runtime, like OS libraries PInvokes work.
  Managed code have AppDomains with dll search and memory isolation, striving to do the same of native COM.

+ This project contains samples and reusable patters of things above.

 ## Content
 * PInvokes used to work with native libraries and reg free COM objects